IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 **Note:** Do not select "Initialize the repository with a README and license template."
 5. Select or clear the other project options as needed.
 6. Click **CREATE**.
-7. Open a command-line window and change to your Git repository directory.
+7. Open a command-line window and change to your Git repo directory.
-8. Push the contents of the repository by typing these commands:
+8. Push the contents of the repo by typing these commands:
        git remote add new_repo https://hub.jazz.net/git/your_alias/project_name
        git push -u new_repo master

-#### Replacing a DevOps Services Git repository with another Git repository
+#### Replacing a DevOps Services Git repo with another Git repo
-If you have a DevOps Services project with an initialized Git repository and you want to use another Git repository instead, you must be the owner or an administrator of the project.
-To overwrite the repository, add a `-f` (force push) to the `git push` command, like this: `git push -f -u new_repo master`.
+If you have a DevOps Services project with an initialized Git repo and you want to use another Git repo instead, you must be the owner or an administrator of the project.
+To overwrite the repo, add a `-f` (force push) to the `git push` command, like this: `git push -f -u new_repo master`.

-**Important:** A force push replaces your original DevOps Services Git repository; that repository cannot be recovered.
+**Important:** A force push replaces your original DevOps Services Git repo; that repo cannot be recovered.

 <a name="replace_your_origin _repository"></a>
-### Replace your origin repository
+### Replace your origin repo

 #### DevOps Services Web IDE